-Search is only going to get more sophisticated.
+Search is going to get better for humans as the bots continue to understand our queries more effectively.
 And depending on your point of view, that’s either thrilling or terrifying.
-As Microsoft merges Bing with ChatGPT and creates the ultimate search engine power couple, Google scrambles to fast-track its equivalent: Bard.
+As Microsoft merges Bing with ChatGPT and creates the ultimate search engine power couple, Google scrambled to fast-track its equivalent: Bard.
 (Bard, really?
 Just imagine how bad the other suggestions were.)
-And yeah, that launch didn’t go so well.
+And no, that launch didn’t go so well.

 Hold your horses.